Cindy Prado Slays In Clay-Colored Bikini By The Pool: ‘Feeling So Damn Good’

 “That is definitely your color!” a third follower commented.

-The comments section also filled up with emoji which included the sun, palm tree, red heart, and flame symbol as fans said Cindy looked “fire.”
+The comments section also filled up with emoji, including the sun, palm tree, red heart, and flame symbol as fans said Cindy looked “fire.”

-Earlier this week the Instagram star dazzled her admirers in a separate swimsuit that had an animal-print pattern.
-The tiny swim ensemble had lengthy strings and a minuscule amount of fabric, which meant Cindy was showing off a whole lot of skin.
+Earlier this week, the Instagram star dazzled her admirers in a separate swimsuit that had an animal-print pattern.
+The tiny ensemble had lengthy strings and a minuscule amount of fabric, allowing Cindy to show off a whole lot of skin.